jeblad/brain-pytorch/README.md

 torch.cuda.is_available()
 ```

 This will give `True` if CUDA is found and working properly.
+Still, it might give `True` even if a GPU is missing.